nyuvis/infovis_practice_color_geo/assignment/README.md

 * Step 1: Redefine the stop values.
 The present values in `color_domain`  are randomly chosen.
 Now please use the strategy of *quartiles*.
 You can define the quartiles as described in [this post](https://www.geeksforgeeks.org/d3-js-d3-quantile-function/).

-* Step 2: Create your opcity scale follow the instructions in **Practice 2-1**.
+* Step 2: Create your opacity scale follow the instructions in **Practice 2-1**.

-* Step 3: Replace the fixed number `0.5` by opcities that are assigned according to the unemployment rate.
+* Step 3: Replace the fixed number `0.5` by opacities that are assigned according to the unemployment rate.
 Check the instructions in **Practice 2-1**.

 * Step 4: Replace the fixed color `#66c2a4` by color hues that are assigned according to the unemployment rate.
 Check the instructions in **Practice 2-2**.